Mitix-EPI/Test-Stage-Fuition-Sciences/README.md

     ./vacuum <name_file>

 GOAL :

-    Obtain the final position of the automatic vacuum

-   after multiple actions
+    Obtain the final position of the automatic vacuum after multiple actions

-type of actions :
+TYPE OF ACTIONS :

 D : rotate 90° on right